Can Explicit Subgrid Models Enhance Implicit LES Simulations? A Very High-Order Solver Perspective: Numerical experiments

 During the transitional phase ($t/t_c \in [4,8]$), Riemann solvers improve solution stability and accuracy.
 Central fluxes alone do not provide sufficient dissipation, and the split form compensates by introducing excessive implicit dissipation.
 The Roe and Matrix Dissipation fluxes yield smooth dissipation profiles that agree well with the reference solution.
 This observation is consistent with the findings of \cite{Manzanero2020SVV}, who reported that Riemann solvers primarily influence the high-wavenumber dynamics.

 The low-dissipation Roe (LD-Roe) solver provides an intermediate approach: it partially relies on the split form for early stabilization but ultimately introduces more dissipation than optimal (Fig.~\ref{fig:part3_kinenrate}).
 In the spectral domain (Fig.~\ref{fig:part3_spectra}), all schemes except the less dissipative ones (central and LD-Roe) accurately capture the energy spectrum up to \( k \approx 30 \), while these flux formulations exhibit a slight loss of precision.
-For larger wavenumbers, the central flux exhibits strong energy pile-up; LD-Roe exhibits a minor energy pile-up, while Roe and Matrix Dissipation slightly over-dissipate the highest wavenumbers.
+For larger wavenumbers, the central flux exhibits strong energy pile-up; LD-Roe exhibits a minor energy pile-up, while Roe and Matrix Dissipation slightly over-dissipate the highest wavenumbers, which helps control energy accumulation close to the cutoff.
 The Lax–Friedrichs scheme performs similarly to Roe but differs in that it shows a noticeable energy accumulation near the cutoff due to its over-upwind character at low Mach numbers, as previously reported in \cite{2017:Moura, WINTERS20181}.

-For the subsequent analysis, the Roe scheme (which exhibited the best overall performance) and its low-dissipation variant, LD-Roe, are retained to assess whether they can be fine-tuned by introducing a controlled amount of dissipation through the SGS model.
+For the subsequent analysis, the Roe scheme and its low-dissipation variant, LD-Roe, are retained as representative upwind configurations to assess whether they can be fine-tuned by introducing a controlled amount of dissipation through the SGS model.